 I am a writer, producer, director and editor – sometimes all at the same time – for Film, TV and Video.
-I’ve recently co-founded a new company called Five Four Media, Inc. to develop and produce new narrative projects, and I work as a freelance writer, producer and director of mostly-short-form content for a wide range of clients, such as The College Board, Novartis, The Juilliard School and the American Alpine Club.
+In addition to developing and producing narrative projects, I work as a freelance writer, producer and director of mostly-short-form content for a wide range of clients, such as The College Board, Novartis, The Juilliard School and the American Alpine Club.

 As a screenwriter, I’ve worked as a script and story consultant for production companies and projects both here and in the U.K., and have written several original scripts for both TV and Film.

 I started out as an opera singer at Mason-Gross (Rutgers University), performing in several semi-professional productions as an early-twenty-something.
 After college, I switched gears to theatre and was accepted to the Two-Year Acting program at LAMDA as the Lee Strasberg Scholar, where I trained with directors and writers from the RSC and National Theatre.